-- 1. Written Proposal: Any organization that wishes to sponsor a fund raising program or project must submit a written proposal specifying the method of fund raising and the distribution of proceeds, to the appropriate allocating body and to the Office of Student Life and Development (SLD).
-The allocating body and SLD must approve all projects prior to the commencement of the fundraising program or project. - 2.
-Fund Raising Costs: All costs of the program or project must be on deposit in the organizations' account. - 3.
-Auditing and Accounting Controls: All fundraising projects must include appropriate auditing and accounting controls that will permit full disclosure of expenses, income, and distribution of net proceeds.
-All monies, as collected, must be deposited into the organizations account at the Bursar.
-All deposits must be made within 24 (One business days) after funds are collected. - 4.
-Student Activities Fee monies are utilized for program expenses: Income equal to the student activity fee expenses must be deposited to the credit of the appropriate allocating body.
-Net proceeds, which include income after expenses, may be donated to recognized non-profit charitable organizations or retained by the group.
-The distribution of net proceeds must be completed within ten (10) business days of the close of the project or program. - 5.
-Expenditure of Organization Account Monies: Monies generated through fund raising and on deposit in student organization accounts may be expended through the same payment request procedures utilized for Student Activity fee funds.
-Utilization of these funds is limited to programs and projects scheduled during the academic year in accordance with the Fiscal Guidelines of the College Association. - 6.
-Fundraising for outside organizations: Fundraising for outside organizations is generally discouraged, but not prohibited.
-Exceptions are typically made in the case of catastrophic events that affect the campus or NYC (9-11, Hurricane Sandy, etc.) Good written records should be kept of who made donations, the amounts, and where and how much money was donated.
+- 2. Fundraising Costs: All costs of the program or project must be detailed on your fundraiser proposal. - 3.
+Auditing and Accounting Controls: All fundraising activities must include appropriate auditing and accounting procedures to ensure full transparency regarding expense, income, and the distribution of net proceeds.
+All monies collected must be deposited into the organization's account at the Bursar's Office within one business day of collection.
+A deposit receipt must then be submitted to the Student Life & Development office and the Student Life Coordinator for record keeping purposes. - 4.
+Use of Student Activities Fee Funds: Student activity fee funds may be used to cover program expenses.
+Any income to these expenses must be deposited to the credit of the appropriate allocating body.
+Net proceeds- defined as income after expense may be either: - a.
+Donated to the recognized non-profit charitable organizations; or - Retained by the club for future use.
+The distribution of net proceeds must be completed within ten (10) business days of the fundraised end date. - 5.
+Expenditure of Organization Account Monies: Funds raised and on deposit in club organizations accounts may be expended using the same purchase procedures as Student Activity fee funds.
+Utilization of these funds is limited to activities and projects scheduled during the academic year in accordance with the Fiscal Guidelines of the College Association.

+6. Fundraising for outside organizations: Fundraising for outside organizations is generally discouraged, but not prohibited.
+Exceptions are typically made for catastrophic events that directly impact the campus or NYC (9-11, Hurricane Sandy, etc.) Daited record of donations - including donor names, amounts, and the recipient organizations - must be maintained.

+4.1.
 Methods of Fundraising